 - YouTube channel

 Make sure you’re active on all of these channels and that your profile information is as up-to-date as possible.
-Then, add social media buttons to your website that make it easy for users to access those profiles.
+Then, add social media buttons to your website to make it easy for users to access those profiles.
 You can also link to them on other third-party websites (such as business directories) on which you’re registered.

 Why go to all of this trouble?
 If someone Googles your brand and the first page is full of your “owned” pages, any negative feedback is subsequently pushed lower.

-Branching Outside of Google
+Branching Outside Of Google

-It’s important to know where to find your content online, and Google is an excellent resource in this regard.
+During the ORM 5 step process, it’s important to know where to find your content online, and Google is an excellent resource in this regard.
 However, you should also take into account where your target audience hangs out.

 Removing Negative Content

 During the first of the 5 steps of ORM, if you find content that is untrue or negatively misleading, there’s a chance you can have it removed.
 While this might be possible through the website’s publisher, there are also ways to eliminate it from Google search results.

 If you’re working with an ORM agency, these representatives can file a DCMA Takedown notice on your behalf.
 Legal reputation solutions like these are best handled by professionals with vast industry experience.